zachcampo15/OpenShift-Jenkins-Lab/README.md

 Once you have a working end-to-end pipeline, you can continue to the next step.

+An answer Jenkinsfile is also provided at `answers/Jenkinsfile` in case you get stuck.

 ## Create Git Webhook
 In the previous step, you were triggering your Jenkins pipeline manually using `oc start-build`.
 Let's take the CI/CD automation a step further and create a git webhook that will automatically trigger the pipeline when a new commit is pushed to your repo.

+The answers for steps 1 and 2 are available at `answers/pipeline-with-trigger.yaml` and `answers/webhook.sh`.

 ### 1) Create GitHub Trigger on `birthday-paradox-pipeline` BuildConfig
 Find the `TOOD` in the `pipeline.yaml` file.
 Using the OpenShift 4.1 documentation as a reference, create a GitHub trigger on the `birthday-paradox-pipeline` BuildConfig.
 For the `secretReference` name, use the name `webhook-secret`.
 In the next step, you'll create a secret called `webhook-secret` that contains the webhook secret string.